David Oritz Is Retiring After 2016: It Is A Perfect Time To Eliminate The DH!

 To subscribe to our website and have the Daily Reports sent directly to your inbox, click here and follow the link at the top of our homepage.

 Posted on November 17, 2015, in Free Agency, MLB Interleague, The Rest: Everything Baseball and tagged 2016 CBA, albert pujols, Alex Rodirguez, American league, Andrew McCutchen, billy butler, boston red sox, cecil fielder, clayton kershaw, david justice, david ortiz, david price, Designated hitters, edgar martinez, evan gattis, giancarlo stanton, harold baines, interleague, jim thome, jose bautista, max scherzer, Mike Trout, mlbpa, national league, paul goldschmidt, paul molitor, prince fielder, travis hafner.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on David Oritz Is Retiring After 2016: It Is A Perfect Time To Eliminate The DH!.